The Frogs: Development in theatre

+Canonization

+The Frogs acts as an early form of Greek canonization.
+After the deaths of Euripides and Sophocles, the importance of written work in Ancient Greece became highly regarded throughout the region.
+Although the two authors could no longer produce new plays, their previous works could remain in the minds of Greek audiences through the form of written text.
+Since the plays were written down, they could also be reperformed.
+The Frogs presents the beginnings of the Greek literary canon by displaying Euripides, Aeschylus, and Sophocles as some of the most witty, eloquent, topical, and culturally influential playwrights of the time.

+The Frogs highlight Athenian cultures' transition into a more literary society.
+Many passages in the play reference the sophisticated intellectualism that became associated with Athenians who could and would often read and write.
+The play’s focus on featuring famous playwrights of the time emphasizes the scholarly advances occurring during the 5th century BCE, serving the goal of preserving cultural memory.

 Structure

 According to Kenneth Dover, the structure of The Frogs is as follows: In the first section Dionysus' has the goal of gaining admission to Pluto's palace, and he does so by line 673.
 The parabasis follows, (lines 674–737) and in the dialogue between the slaves a power struggle between Euripides and Aeschylus is revealed.
 Euripides is jealous of the other's place as the greatest tragic poet.
 Dionysus is asked by Pluto to mediate the contest or agon.

 Charles Paul Segal argues that The Frogs is unique in its structure, because it combines two forms of comic motifs, a journey motif and a contest or agon motif, with each motif being given equal weight in the play.

 Segal contends that Aristophanes transformed the Greek comedy structure when he downgraded the contest or agon which usually preceded the parabasis and expanded the parabasis into the agon.
 In Aristophanes' earlier plays, i.e., The Acharnians and The Birds, the protagonist is victorious prior to the parabasis and after the parabasis is usually shown implementing his reforms.
 Segal suggests that this deviation gave a tone of seriousness to the play.
-For more detail see Old Comedy.